DaftMat/RPN/README.md

 # Features
  - RPN calculation (parse any valid expression)
  - Do nothing when there is `;` at the end of the expression
- - Variables management (only letters)
+ - Variables declaration and management
+ - Functions management

 # Compilation
 Run the following commands :